shakes76/PatternAnalysis-2024/recognition/GFNet_s4641938/README.md

 ## Introduction

-This repository contains code to train computer vision neural network designed to analyze images from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
+This repository contains code to train a computer vision neural network designed to classify images from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 The goal is to assist in the classification and understanding of Alzheimer's disease progression through deep learning techniques.
 This repository folder contains an implementation of [GFNet](https://ieeexplore.ieee.org/document/10091201).

 ## About the Model